If you do NOT see the Table of Contents frame to the left of this page, then

 21st Support Command

-The 21st Support Command at Kaiserslautern is USAREUR's primary logistical organisation, and also handles the storage and maintenace of combat-ready equipment fot issue to troops that would be brought in form the USA in the event of war.
+The 21st Support Command at Kaiserslautern is USAREUR's primary logistical organisation, and also handles the storage and maintenace of combat-ready equipment for issue to troops that would be brought in from the USA in the event of war.
 Of its many subordinate units, only three have relevance to this article.

 The third unit is the 70th Transportation Battalion (AVIM) at Coleman Barracks.
 This unit is responsible for higher level maintenance of all European based U-21's plus those helicopters which do not belong to V Corps or VII Corps.
 It has no aircraft of its own, but does usually keep a small stock of attrition replacements.
 In addition, its 'Closed Loop' detachment at Ramstein AB is responsible for the transfer of all aircraft and helicopters from and to the USA.
 Those which cannot be repaired in Germany or are in need of complete overhaul are shipped back to Corpus Chtisti Army Depot, TX, from where 'new' machines are delivered, usually on a one-for-one basis.
 Typical sets on the C-141 flights are 3 UH-1's, 3 AH-1's or 6 OH-58's, with up to 3 CH-47's on a C-5 flight.
 Newly arrived aircraft are assembled and test-flown at Ramstein prior to delivery to their new home units.